Take Steps to Reduce Second-hand Smoke

 • Insulate air spaces around plumbing pipes

-While improved ventilation can remove the odour of smoke and the source of eye and throat irritation, no ventilation system can reduce exposure to the toxic chemicals in second-hand smoke to an acceptable level.
+While improved ventilation can reduce smoke odour and irritation, no system can eliminate exposure to harmful chemicals in second-hand smoke to a safe level.

 Speak with residents